MaterDev/JSReact_comic-panelist/README.md

      - Character profiles including age, appearance, and emotional states
      - Various dialogue types (speech, thoughts, captions, sound effects)
      - Detailed visual direction covering shot types, angles, lighting, and symbolism
+   - View panel-specific script details by clicking the "View Script" button on any panel
+     - Each panel's script shows its specific scene details, characters, dialogue, and visual direction
+     - Makes it easy to focus on individual panels while drawing or inking
    - The script is automatically structured to follow the natural flow of your panels (left-to-right, top-to-bottom)

 2. **Layout Customization**